TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Motivation

 \section{Motivation}

 Reproducing crashes in Android apps poses a persistent challenge, mainly due to incomplete bug reports.
 To enhance the effectiveness of bug reproduction, many researchers have explored diverse automated methods.
-For example, ReproBot~\cite{zhang2023automatically} uses Q-learning to automate UI exploration, while AdbGPT~\cite{feng2024prompting}, ReBL \cite{wang2024feedback}, and ReActDroid~\cite{huang2025one} leverage LLMs to generate reproduction actions from bug reports. \Cref{fig:case}(a) illustrates the overall process of the LLM-based methods.
-Specific implementation details are not included, as they may vary across different approaches.
-However, when bug reports omit essential execution steps, existing methods have difficulty generating correct actions for reproducing target bugs.
+For example, ReproBot~\cite{zhang2023automatically} uses Q-learning to automate UI exploration, while AdbGPT~\cite{feng2024prompting}, ReBL \cite{wang2024feedback}, and ReActDroid~\cite{huang2025one} leverage LLMs to generate reproduction actions from bug reports. \Cref{fig:case}(a) illustrates the overall workflow of the LLM-based methods.

+When bug reports omit essential execution steps, existing methods have difficulty generating correct actions for reproducing target bugs.
 As exemplified at the top of \Cref{fig:case}, the bug report consists of only a single sentence instructing users to rotate the screen to trigger the crash of an app named \textit{FakeStandby}.
 However, as shown in \Cref{fig:case}(b), this description omits two critical interaction actions: (i) Clicking the \textit{"escape methods"} option on the screen (\ie, \textit{Missing\#1}), and (ii) rotating the screen while keeping the dialog open (\ie, \textit{Missing\#2}).
 These missing actions have only a weak semantic connection to the bug report, making them difficult to infer by LLMs.
 In this situation, ReproBot tends to repeat actions such as rotation in the early stages and gradually broadens its search as negative feedback accumulates.
-AdbGPT, ReBL and ReActDroid try to rotate the screen repeatedly, thereby causing continuous transitions between State\#1 and State\#3.
+AdbGPT, ReBL and ReActDroid try to rotate the screen repeatedly, thereby causing continuous transitions between UI\#1 and UI\#5 along the red arrows.
 Although ReActDroid introduces a novel crash localization mechanism, it still struggles to identify the crashing page under such conditions.
-As a result, all these methods fail to reproduce the crash within the given time constraints, \ie, 30 minutes.
+As a result, in our experiments, all these methods fail to reproduce the crash within the given time constraints, \ie, 30 minutes.